Qiskit/qiskit-ibm-runtime/docs/compare.rst

 for error suppression and mitigation are automtically applied, giving users high-fidelity results without the burdeen of haivng to code these routines themselves.
-The inclusion of sessions within Qiskit Runtime allows users to run iterative algorithm circuits back to back, or batch collections of circuits, without having to re-queue each job.
+The inclusion of sessions within Qiskit Runtime allows users to run iterative algorithm circuits back to back, or batch collections of circuits without having to re-queue each job.
 This results in more efficient utilization of the qunatum processor, and reduces the total amount of time users spend running complex computations.